NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization_lexical_audio.rst

         --sample_rate 16000

 .. note::
   You can change sample rate to any positive integer.
 It will be used in constructor of :class:`~nemo.collections.asr.parts.preprocessing.AudioSegment`.
+It is recomended to set ``sample_rate`` to the same value as data which was used during training of ASR model.

 Training Punctuation and Capitalization Model